centrifugal/centrifugo/docs/content/server/proxy.md

 Result fields:

-`data` (JSON) is and RPC response - any valid JSON is supported `b64data` string can be set instead of `data` for binary response encoded in base64 format
+* `data` (JSON) is and RPC response - any valid JSON is supported
+* `b64data` string can be set instead of `data` for binary response encoded in base64 format

+`proxy_rpc_timeout` (float, in seconds) config option controls timeout of HTTP POST request sent to app backend.

 ### Return custom error